maximelouet/dotfiles/README.md

 * **[termite](https://github.com/thestinger/termite)** (`config/termite/config`)

 ... and other programs that I may or may not use.
 I also included some files from /etc, located in the `etc/` directory.

+I created a `deploy.sh` script that automatically links all the dotfiles to a specified directory (usually $HOME). **This script is a work in progress, use at your own risk!**